Photo by Lenstravelier on Unsplash

 How to Stop Your Cat from Dining on Dog Food

-If your cat has already started chowing down on the puppy’s portions, try some of the following tactics to discourage the habit and keep them eating from the correct bowl.
+Your cat is eating dog food.
+What do you do now?
+If your cat has already started chowing down on the puppy’s portions, here are some tips on how to stop your cat from eating dog food and keep them eating from the correct bowl.

 One of the best ways to discourage your cat from eating your dog’s food is through training.